adevinta/spark-android/spark/src/main/kotlin/com/adevinta/spark/components/icontogglebuttons/IconToggleButtons.md

 #### IconToggleButtonFilled

-Filled icon toggl buttons are the standard for most use cases.
+Filled icon toggle buttons are the standard for most use cases.
 The filled styling places the most emphasis and should be used for important actions.

 ```kotlin